Program overview

 All sessions are led by distinguished leaders, senior Sauder faculty members, and industry experts who offer one-on-one coaching and mentorship.
 At the culmination of the program, the capstone presentations bring together the students, professors and industry professionals to test the integrated education with real-life business challenges.

-Participants are required to attend all mandatory classes and complete assigned homework and readings in order to graduate and receive AMP certification.
+Participants are required to attend all mandatory classes and complete assigned homework and readings in order to graduate and receive a graduation certification.

 Course delivery format and cost

-The 2024 Aboriginal Management Program (AMP) is a hybrid of online and in-person classes.
+The 2025 Ch'nook Management Program is mostly in-person, with a few online classes.
 Students interested in the program must commit to attending all classes, both in-person and online.

-Students will come to UBC Vancouver's Point Grey campus for two weeks: May 5 to May 11, 2024 and June 9 to June 15, 2024.
-Online classes will occur throughout the program.
+Students will come to UBC Vancouver's Point Grey campus for three weeks: March 28 to April 2, May 12 to May 16, and June 2 to June 6, 2025.
+A few online courses will occur in May.
 The course schedule can be found below.

 Thanks to the generous support of Ch'nook program donors, accepted students are eligible for tuition coverage and travel and accommodation coverage while attending in-person classes.
 Details are outlined in the application form.